ssande7/cuda-sum-search/README.md

 parallel scan algorithm described in GPU Gems 3, and are thereby subject to copyright as indicated in the relevant files.

-All other code in this released under the [MIT license](LICENSE.txt).
+All other code in this repository is released under the [MIT license](LICENSE.txt).